Naan Sigappu Manithan (2014 film)

 Naan Sigappu Manithan is a 2014 Tamil-language action thriller film directed by Thiru and produced by UTV Motion Pictures.
-Co-produced by Vishal, the film stars himself in the leading role with Lakshmi Menon and Ineya in supporting roles, while G. V. Prakash Kumar composed the film's music.
+Co-produced by Vishal, the film stars himself in the leading role with Lakshmi Menon and Ineya in pivotal roles, while G. V. Prakash Kumar composed the film's music.
 The film deals with narcolepsy.
-It was released on 11 April 2014, and was declared a commercial success.
-The film opened to positive reviews from critics, many praising Vishal's performances, screenplay, fast-paced narration, while some criticized its second half, which was apparently vulgar to them.
+It was released on 11 April 2014, during the Puthandu weekend.

 Plot

-In the middle of the night, Indhiran, accompanied by his friends Sathish and Karuna, purchase a gun illegally from a local gangster.
+In the middle of the night, Indhiran, accompanied by his friends Sathish and Karuna, purchases a gun illegally from a local gangster.
 Back home, Indhiran stares at his wish list and recalls his past.

-Past: Since childhood, Indhiran has narcolepsy, a rare disorder which makes him fall asleep whenever his emotions reach an extreme level and keeps him from living an ordinary life.
-He needs to be accompanied all the time.
+Since childhood, Indhiran has narcolepsy, a rare disorder which makes him fall asleep whenever his emotions reach an extreme level and keeps him from living an ordinary life.
+He needs to be accompanied constantly.
 Companies hesitate to hire him, although he has excelled in academics, and he cannot impregnate women since he falls asleep during sex.
 However, he can still hear whatever is being said while he sleeps.
 Indhiran creates a bucket list with goals that he wants to achieve on his own.
 One day, he ventures out alone, which was one of his goals.
 When he is almost hit by a vehicle while crossing the road, his fear mounts, and he falls asleep in the middle of the road.

 A passerby makes him pose as an orphaned corpse and gathers money from onlookers for his burial.
-Meera, who passes by, takes pity and shells out almost five thousand rupees.
+Meera, who passes by, takes pity and shells out almost 5000 rupees.
 Later, Meera meets Indhiran in a shopping mall and faints from shock upon seeing him alive.
 After clearing the misunderstanding, they start dating and fall for each other.
-Meera makes one of Indhiran's dreams come true (i.e. getting a kiss from a beautiful woman by kissing him), but her father opposes their marriage as Indhiran cannot stay awake during sex.
+Meera makes one of Indhiran's dreams come true (i.e., getting a kiss from a beautiful woman by kissing him), but her father opposes their marriage as Indhiran cannot stay awake during sex.
 Meera urges Indhiran to find a way to stay awake.
-It dawns on Indhiran that he had never fallen asleep while taking a shower.
+It dawns on Indhiran that he had never fallen asleep while showering.
 Believing that her father will accept Indhiran only when his sexual potency is proved, Meera and Indhiran have sex in his swimming pool, resulting in Meera becoming pregnant.

-On a late-night drive, Meera drives her car on an under-construction bridge.
-Meera's car is hit by another, and the shock makes Indhiran doze off while Meera is attacked and raped by unknown thugs.
-Indhiran can hear the entire ordeal but remains asleep, and sheds a tear for being helpless.
-Meera falls into a coma, and her child is aborted.
-A heartbroken Indhiran vows to exact revenge on the perpetrators.
+On a late-night drive, Meera drives her car onto an under-construction bridge.
+Another car hits Meera's car, and the shock makes Indhiran doze off while Meera is brutally attacked and raped by unknown thugs.
+Indhiran can hear the entire ordeal but remains asleep and sheds a tear for being helpless.
+Meera falls into a coma, her child is aborted, and a heartbroken Indhiran vows to exact revenge on the perpetrators.